 20% Abundant Life Seed Foundation (seed saver organisation in Washington state at the end of the 1990s)

-20% from a friend in Vermont, USA
+20% from a grower in Vermont, USA

 10% Heritage Harvest Seeds in Manitoba, Canada